timmak/arc-docs/en/aws/intro-limits.md

 ## Arc Constraints ;)

-File these things as: maybe someday.
-Many of these constraints where out of bare neccessity of speed aided by attempts to arrive an sort of minimum possible essentials.
+File these things as: _maybe someday_.
+Most of these constraints where borne out of neccessity for speed; velocity aided by way of minimum essential capability.
 These items will be great topics of community discussion and future contribution.

 - `PATCH`, `PUT`, `DELETE` are not suppported but maybe they shouldn't be (100% support everthing browsers do: `GET` and `POST` ;)
 - Routes must be unqiue (no overloading `Content-Type`); its possible but you probably don't want to do that anyhow